What is Pathological Waste?

 - Pathological waste, specifically anatomical waste such as organs, can be saturated or filled with bodily fluids.
 Special measures, such as double-bagging or use of absorbents, may need to be taken to prevent leakage.

-- Pathological waste has to be refrigerated in order to slow down decomposition and prevent odors.
+- It has to be refrigerated in order to slow down decomposition and prevent odors.
 It’s best to have it picked up promptly.

 - Some pathological waste may be hazardous if it was in contact with hazardous chemicals such as chemotherapy drugs.
 It may also be infectious or potentially infectious.
 In either case, it should be labeled accordingly.